-28 (11) The descent is via Isabel Ordina Redfern, who married first Carl Lamar Davis on July 13, 1930 in Columbia, SC and second husband, S. (Stephen) Lloyd Redfern in Miami, FL in 1941.
-Isabel had two girls by Carl Lamar Davis, Geraldine "Geri" Blanche, born at Columbia, SC and Martha Anne, born November 9, 1932, at Columbia, SC.
-Carl Lamar Davis' parents were Arthur G. Davis, born 1883, and Mary S., born 1885.
-His sister was Mary Ellen, born 1910.
-Isabel married S. Lloyd Redfern (born August 11, 1908 in Thornhill, Ontario, greater Toronto area, on Yonge Street; died October 9, 1996 in Rochester, NY) on June 8, 1941 in Miami.
-Lloyd was previously married to Marton E., a department store sales clerk, whose mother was from Switzerland.
+28 (11) The descent is via Isabel Ordina Redfern who married first Carl Lamar Davis on July 13, 1930 in Columbia, SC and second husband, S. (Stephen) Lloyd Redfern.
+Isabel had two girls by Carl Larmar Davis, Geraldine "Geri" Blanche, born June 11, 1931, at Columbia, SC and Martha Anne, born November 9, 1932, at Columbia, SC. on June 8, 1940.

+Isabel then married S. Lloyd Redfern (born August 11, 1908 in Thornhill, Ontario, greater Toronto area, on Yonge Street; died October 9, 1996 in Rochester) on June 8, 1941 in Miami.
+Lloyd was previous married to Marton E., a department store sales clerk, whose mother was from Switzerland.
 They married in 1928.
 Isabel died June 2, 1982.

 Lloyd's mother was Lillian Nora Parkinson ("Nana"); she was born September 16, 1883 in Brighton, Michigan and died February 17, 1973.
 Lillian's father was Edward Parkinson, born April 17, 1851 in Thorne, Yorkshire, England, died November 22, 1928 in Thornhill, Ontario, Canada and her mother was Leonora Lyon, born July 20, 1852 in Sykehouse, Yorkshire, England and died March 18, 1937 in Thornhill.

 Besides Lillian, Edward and Leonnora Parkinson had 6 other children: Hearbet William, born May 24, 1875 in Thorne, England; Harold Edmond, born April 7, 1877 in England; Weila Kate, born October 21, 1878 in England and died September 1959 in London, Ontario, Canada (she had 4 children Dorothy, Gordon, Nora, and Rene Wadell); Eranst born October 19, 1879; Edman ("Unc"), born January 21, 1886 in Alton, Ohio whose mind was affected by WW1 and who lived in an apartment behind Blanche Redfern's house at 7 King St. in Rochester, NY, and died October 8, 1962; and, Harry, born September 27, 1887.
 Edward Parkinson's parents were Ann Armstrong Athway and James Parkinson of Lincolnshire, England and Leonora's parents were Elizabeth Stanfield of Yorkshire and Thomas Lyon of Lincolnshire.

 On February 16, 1904, Lillian, who at that time was living in Thornhill, Canada, married a successful Toronto businessman named John Hudson Chapman, born July 30, 1863, in York, Ontario, Canada.
 John Hudson was a commercial traveler (travelling salesperson) for the Ontario Wind and Pump Co. which sold steel windmill towers, windmills, steel towers, well drills, and gasoline engines primarily for farming.
-The company had offices throughout Canada and in Toronto was located at 39 and 61 Liberty Street in the Parkdale area and 925 Logan Street (a 4 story brick building built by the company that was demolished in 2011).
-The company was owned by his the Chapman family and John Hudson's brother, Joshua Bates Chapman, was the Superintendent and his half brother, Stephen Henry Chapman, was President for 28 years.
+The company had offices throughout Canada and in Toronto was located at 39 and 61 Liberty Street in the Parkdale area and 925 Logan Street (a 4-story brick building built by the company that was demolished in 2011).
+The company was owned by the Chapman family and John Hudson's brother, Joshua Bates Chapman, was the Superintendent and his half-brother, Stephen Henry Chapman, was President for 28 years.